US-Iran nuclear talks wrap up with no announcement of a deal as risk of war looms

 There is also uncertainty about what any military action could mean for the wider region.
 Tehran could retaliate against the American-allied nations of the Persian Gulf or Israel.
 Oil prices have risen in recent days in part due to those concerns, with benchmark Brent crude now around $70 a barrel.
 Iran in the last round of talks said it briefly halted traffic in the Strait of Hormuz, the narrow mouth of the Persian Gulf through which a fifth of all traded oil passes.

-Satellite photos shot Tuesday and Wednesday by Planet Labs PBC and analyzed by the AP appeared to show that American vessels typically docked in Bahrain, the home of the U.S. Navy’s 5th Fleet, were all out at sea.
-The 5th Fleet referred questions to the U.S. military’s Central Command, which declined to comment.
-Before Iran’s attack on a U.S. base in Qatar during the closing days of the war last June, the 5th Fleet similarly scattered its ships at sea to protect against a potential attack.

-Gambrell reported from Dubai, United Arab Emirates, and Melanie Lidman from Jerusalem.
-Associated Press reporters Will Weissert in Washington and Jamey Keaten in Geneva contributed to this report.
+Gambrell reported from Dubai, United Arab Emirates, and Lidman reported from Jerusalem.
+Associated Press writers Will Weissert in Washington and Jamey Keaten in Geneva contributed to this report.